zeppe-lin/pkgutils/README.md

 This *pkgutils* distribution is a fork of CRUX' *pkgutils* as of commit 9ca0da6 (Sat Nov 17 2018) with the following differences:

+  * added GNU-style long options
-  * parsing arguments with getopt
+  * refactored options parsing
   * the man pages have been rewritten in POD format
   * the man page pkgadd(8) have been split into two: pkgadd(8) and pkgadd.conf(5)